Azure/azure-sdk-for-cpp/sdk/keyvault/azure-security-keyvault-secrets/test/samples/sample1-basic-operations/sample1-basic-operations.md

 ## Deleting a secret

-The secret is no longer needed so we need to delete it.
+Call StartDeleteSecret to delete a secret.
+This is a long running operation.

 ```cpp Snippet:SecretSample1DeleteSecret
 // start deleting the secret